-Oftentimes, fibroids are under-diagnosed and under-treated in Black women, they tend to occur at younger ages and grow to larger sizes.
+Black women are often underdiagnosed and undertreated when it comes to fibroids, and their fibroids tend to occur at younger ages and grow to larger sizes.

-In spite of these statistics, there is still a lack of public health attention in regard to this disease.
-We at RSP recognize the health implications of fibroids as a matter of reproductive health and justice.
+Despite these statistics, there is still a lack of public health attention to this disease.
+The health implications of fibroids are a matter of reproductive health and justice.

-On February 5th, 2020 RSP staff members Jimena Chavez and Pamela Guerra had an opportunity to sit down to discuss uterine fibroids with BIDMC OB-GYN and dear friend of RSP, Dr. Yvonne Gomez-Carrion.
+On February 5th, 2020, RSP staff members Jimena Chavez and Pamela Guerra had an opportunity to sit down to discuss uterine fibroids with BIDMC OB-GYN, Dr. Yvonne Gomez-Carrion.
 Dr. Gomez-Carrion provided a wealth of knowledge regarding the diagnosis and treatment of fibroids as well as their disproportionate impact on women of color. > For the full transcript of the interview, click here.

 The Basics: What are fibroids?

 Uterine fibroids are non-cancerous tumors which can also be called fibromyomas, leiomyomas, or myomas.
 They are growth of muscle within the uterine wall.
 The size of a fibroid can range from a small seed to larger than a grapefruit before they're discovered.
 You can just have one fibroid, or you can have multiple.
 They can be located on the surface of the uterus, in the wall of the uterus, or in the uterine cavity.

 Fibroids are made of muscle cells and other tissues that grow within and around the muscular wall of the uterus.
 They are also composed of smooth muscle and connective tissue.